 These interesting creatures exhibit various vocalizations essential for their social interactions and communication.
 These captivating sounds encompass grunts, snores, "bellows," and high-pitched squeaks.

 Males primarily produce grunts to establish territory and assert dominance within their community.
 In contrast, the deep, rumbling, bellowing vocalizations help attract potential mates and deter rivals.
-Interestingly, these sounds' pitch, duration, and intensity vary from one Koala to another.
+Interestingly, the pitch, duration, and intensity of these sounds vary from one Koala to another.

 Furthermore, their unique vocal anatomy allows them to create such distinct sounds.
-Koalas possess a specialized vocal organ called the "velar vocal folds," their specialized vocal tract enables them to generate low-frequency bellows unusual for an animal of their size.
+Koalas possess a specialized vocal organ called the "velar vocal folds," and their specialized vocal tract enables them to generate low-frequency bellows, which is unusual for an animal of their size.

 This capacity to communicate through low-frequency sounds lets Koalas transmit messages across the Koala habitat, with some vocalizations audible up to a kilometer away!

-According to some researchers, Koalas might even recognize individual voices within their community2, suggesting a higher level of social awareness than previously assumed.
+According to some researchers, Koalas might even recognize individual voices within their community1, suggesting a higher level of social awareness than previously assumed.

 As tree-dwelling marsupials, Koalas can expertly navigate through the vast forests of Eastern Australia thanks to their unique anatomy.
 Their special anatomical features let them reach the highest and most tender leaves.
-Among their most impressive features are the opposable thumbs on their front paws, which play a vital role in securely gripping branches and climbing trees easily.
+Among their most impressive features are the opposable thumbs on their front paws, vital in securely gripping branches and climbing trees easily.

 In addition to their opposable thumbs, they have strong limbs and curved claws that further enhance their climbing abilities.
 Their hind paws are even equipped with one opposable toe, which helps them grip branches as they climb up and down trees.